Philadelphia Phillies: First successes (1905–1917)

-Three decades of struggle (1918–1948)
+Three decades of losing (1918–1948)

-Shibe Park, renamed Connie Mack Stadium in 1953, was the Phillies' home field from 1938 to 1970.
+Shibe Park, renamed Connie Mack Stadium in 1953, was the Phillies' home stadium from 1938 to 1970.

-The effect of the Alexander trade was immediate.
+The effect of the Grover Cleveland Alexander trade was immediate.
 In 1918, only three years after winning the pennant, the Phillies finished sixth, 13 games under .500.
 It was the start of one of the longest streaks of futility in baseball history.
 From 1918 to 1948, the Phillies had only one winning record, which came in 1932.
-The team finished higher than sixth only twice, and were never a serious factor past June.
-During this stretch, they finished eighth (last place) a total of 17 times and seventh seven times, with 12 seasons in which they lost at least 100 games.
+The team finished higher than sixth only twice, and were never a serious contender past June.
+During this stretch, they finished in last place a total of 17 times, and had 12 seasons in which they lost at least 100 games.
 This saddled the franchise with a reputation for failure that dogged it for many years.
-The team's primary stars during the 1920s and 1930s were outfielders Cy Williams, Lefty O'Doul, and Chuck Klein, who won the Triple Crown in 1933.
+The team's primary stars during the 1920s and 1930s were outfielders Cy Williams, Lefty O'Doul, and Chuck Klein, who achieved the Triple Crown in 1933.

-Baker died in 1930.
+William Baker died in 1930.
 He left half his estate to his wife and the other half to longtime team secretary Mae Mallen.
 Five years earlier, Mallen had married a leather goods and shoe dealer, Gerald Nugent.
 With the support of Baker's widow, Nugent became team president.
 Baker's widow died in 1932, leaving Nugent in complete control.
 Unlike Baker, Nugent badly wanted to build a winning team, however, he did not have the financial means to do so.
 He was forced to trade what little talent the team had to make ends meet, and often had to use some creative financial methods to field a team at all.